J.P. Crawford Player Props: Mariners vs. Twins

-J.P.
-Crawford -- hitting .297 with two doubles, a home run, six walks and two RBI in his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Pablo Lopez on the mound, on July 20 at 3:40 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (batting .297 in his past 10 games, with three doubles, five walks and two RBI), take on starter Kenta Maeda and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Twins.
+In his most recent game he had a hitless showing (0-for-4) against the Blue Jays.

 J.P.
 Crawford Game Info & Props vs. the Twins